bml3i/browser-validator-js/README.md

 This online [demo](http://blog.bigcay.com/demo/browser_validator_demo.html) would prevent us from visiting the page if we are using the following web browser engines:

 1. Webkit (Chrome/Safari)
-2. Any IE version other than 7 or 8
+2. Any IE with version other than 7 or 8

 **Link:**[http://blog.bigcay.com/demo/browser_validator_demo.html](http://blog.bigcay.com/demo/browser_validator_demo.html)